Indigenous Disability Canada's (IDC)

 -

-Learn about the latest news and initiatives relating to Indigenous disability and wellness in Canada;
+Learn about the latest news and initiatives relating to Indigenous disability in Canada;

 -

-Participate in the 8th anniversary Indigenous Disability Awareness Month;
+Participate in the 12th anniversary of Indigenous Disability Awareness Month and 35th anniversary of IDC/BCANDS;

 -

-Learn from Indigenous and non-Indigenous leadership, service providers, advocates, governments about the barriers, priorities, and opportunities relevant to your organization and / or community;
+Learn from Indigenous and non-Indigenous leadership, service providers, advocates, and governments about the barriers, priorities, and opportunities relevant to your organization and/or community;

 -

-Interact with Gathering Speakers, Delegates, Colleagues and Vendors in the Indigenous disability sector from across Canada;
+Interact with Gathering Speakers, Delegates, Colleagues, and Vendors from the disability sector across Canada;

 -